Corsican mafia: The Corsican mafia today

 The end of the French Connection caused the disbandment of Corsican clans involved in the heroin trade.
 However, the evolution of the Corsican mafia has continued its several illegal activities (hold-ups, racketeering, casinos, illegal slot machines, various drug dealing and prostitution).
 From the 1980s, the Corsican mafia, which operated mainly outside Corsica, refocused partly on its native island.
 From then on, it continued to increase its influence.
 It was in these years in particular that the Brise de Mer gang was born, which would subsequently become one of the largest criminal groups in Corsica and France.

 Since the end of the 2000s, violent internal conflicts troubled the Corsican mafia, resulting in around 102 murders on the island of Corsica.

 Today, the Corsican mafia consists of multiple families, allies, and rivals.
 Known groups in the Corsican mafia are the Venzolasca Gang (nickname in reference to the village of Venzolasca, in northern Corsica, which are from key members of the gang), considered the Brise de Mer successors.
 The Petit Bar Gang of Ajaccio and the Corsican mob of Marseille are also active.

 Corsica has a tradition of banditry and criminality similar to the Italian Mezzogiorno, with a multitude of criminal groups made up of a few members to a few dozen members.
 25 are awarded according to a 2022 report, 20 in a new report in 2025.
 Their links with political and economic circles are important, as is their hold on the territory with the racket.

 Violence is frequent, Corsica is the region of Europe with the highest homicide rate per inhabitant.
 The mafia chief François Chiappe, who inspired The French Connection, died in Argentina at the age of 88 due to senile dementia in 2009.

 On February 26, 2025, the president of the Corsican island region Gilles Simeoni, presented 30 measures to combat Corsican organized crime before the Corsican Regional Assembly.

+A 2025 report by the French judicial police intelligence unit SIRASCO, reported by Le Monde, described Corsican organized crime as undergoing a “major recomposition,” with approximately twenty groups exercising mafia-style control.
+The report highlighted their infiltration into economic sectors such as construction, hospitality and real estate, and noted the emergence of two principal blocs: one linked to the Petit Bar Gang in Ajaccio and another associated with the Mattei clan, which has sought to unify various groups.
+The report also emphasized the instability of this balance and the ongoing risk of violent conflict.